 - Cars, boats, and airplanes are typically moved into a trust in the same manner as if they were being transferred to another individual.
 These assets have documentation for title that can be updated to reflect the trust.

 - Other types of personal property can be moved into the trust by having your attorney prepare documentation that states the assets are now held in trust.
 This document can address after-acquired property, as well.
 It can also state that you retain the right to possess the assets while you are alive and well.

 Before attempting to move any asset into your trust, it is important to consult with a legal professional for guidance.
 Certain transfers may trigger tax or other consequences that should be carefully considered.

-For more information about how assets are held in trust, view our free guide, Understanding the Revocable Living Trust - In Language that Anyone Can Understand in 8 Minutes.
+How should you move personal property into a living trust?
+For more information about how assets are held in trust, view our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
 Contact an experienced Orange County estate planning lawyer today for a consultation.

 If you found this information helpful, share it on Facebook or Twitter!